nik239/MyChat/README.md

-A Chat built with SwiftUI, Combine and Firebase, using REDUX-like architecture.
+A Chat built with SwiftUI, Combine and Firebase, using REDUX-like architecture